sstraust/deft/README.md

 - clj-kondo macroexpansions for deft, defp, witht, and defnt
 - (planned) additional clj-kondo linters to verify types are fully and correctly defined.

+#### Is it easy to use?
+Yes.

+The syntax looks like defprotocol and defrecord, so if you know how to use defprotocol and defrecord, then you know how to use defp and deft.

 ## Key Features

 #### deft